What is a V5C? Here’s everything you need to know about the logbook

 To use this service, you’ll need to have your V5C along with the 11-digit logbook reference number, the registration of the vehicle, and a UK address and postcode.
 Once the change of address is completed, the DVLA will issue you with an email confirmation.

 You must also update the address on your driver's licence and VED (road tax) payment details whenever you change your address.

 How to change the address in your V5C by post

 You can still change the address on your log book by post, which takes up to six weeks.
 If you have the new style V5C, write your new home address in section three.
 If you have the old V5C, you should complete section six and sign it.
 Regardless of which version of the V5C you have, you should ensure that you leave the ‘new keeper’ box unticked.

 Once completed, you should send the V5C to the DVLA.
 It’s also worth remembering that you should update your driving licence and VED (road tax) payment details whenever you change your address.

 Change of name using V5C

 A change of name on a log book can only be completed by post.
-You need to enter your new details on section three of new V5C or section six of the older V5C.
-Again, you need to leave the ‘new keeper’ box unticked, and include proof that you’ve legally changed your name.
+You need to enter your new details on section three of a new V5C or section six of the older V5C.
+Again, you need to leave the ‘new keeper’ box unticked, and include proof that you’ve legally changed your name, such as marriage or deed poll certificate.
 If the registered keeper is a business, include proof of its name change (such as a certificate of incorporation from Companies House).

 Change of name and address using V5C

-Changing your name and address at the same time must be done by post not online.
+Changing your name and address at the same time must be done by post.
 You must include proof that your name has changed.
-This is not necessary if the name change is the result of a marriage or divorce.

 Telling the DVLA your vehicle has been written-off or scrapped